Eppo-exp/eppo-docs/docs/experiments/connecting-your-data/assignment-tables/assignment-table-eppo-randomization-sdk.md

 # Create assignment table from Eppo Randomization SDK

-_Note:_ this guide assumes that you have are using the [Eppo Randomization SDK](../../prerequisites/feature-flagging/randomization-sdk) to feature flag your code.
+_Note:_ this guide assumes that you have are using the [Eppo SDK](../../prerequisites/experiment-assignment/eppo) for experiment assignment in your code.

 1. Find all places in your code where your feature flags are being invoked.